conversion pixel

 Bachelor’s Degree in Nursing as an ADN RN

 If you are already a practicing registered nurse after having completed an ADN program, you can enroll in an RN-to-BSN bridge program.
-This type of program, designed with working professionals in mind, usually takes up to 2 years to graduate from but can be completed in as few as 1 year (or eight months if you have completed all the GE requirements).
+This type of program, designed for working professionals, usually takes up to 2 years to complete, but can be finished in as few as 1 year (or eight months if you have already met all the general education requirements).
 In this case, taking into account your ADN degree, you could spend a total of 3 to 4 years in nursing school.
 Most RN-to-BSN programs are entirely online.

-This program is also perfect for older nurses who, after years of experience in the nursing workforce, find themselves face-to-face with the necessity of returning to school so that they can keep practicing.
-In nursing, you are never too old to extend the scope of your knowledge, especially since this field requires life-long learning.
+This program is also perfect for older nurses who, after years of experience in the nursing workforce, need to return to school to continue practicing.
+In nursing, you are never too old to extend the scope of your knowledge, especially since this field requires lifelong learning and continuous education.
 Read more about why going back to nursing school through an RN-to-BSN program is worth it, even for experienced nurses.

-While ADN-trained RNs are prepared mainly for the clinical aspect of the job, BSN holders, with extra training in leadership, nursing research, management, and more extensive clinical skills training, are open to more opportunities, more specialized roles, and more rewarding benefits.
+While ADN-trained RNs are primarily prepared for the clinical aspect of the job, BSN holders, with additional training in leadership, nursing research, management, and more extensive clinical skills training, are open to more opportunities, specialized roles, and more rewarding benefits.

 If you are ready to upgrade your nursing credentials with the maximum comfort guaranteed, the RN-to-BSN Track at Nightingale College is the best option for you.
-The fully online program has been specifically designed for working professionals, with the required experiential learning hours being dedicated to the Community Health and Capstone Projects.
+The fully online program has been specifically designed for working professionals, with a focus on experiential learning hours dedicated to Community Health and Capstone Projects.

 Enroll in our RN-to-BSN Track and advance your career in nursing!